In-person payment experiences can be offered through hardware-based or software-based solutions.

 -

 Ensure terminals do not stay in your warehouse for longer than six months.
 Terminals that are kept in a warehouse for longer than six months may run low on battery and have an outdated firmware version installed.
 This can create difficulties for your user during the setup process.
+Terminals that run out of the coin cell battery (reserve battery) may have a key degradation issue.
+If terminals are not in use for more than six months, set up a process to charge the batteries.

 -